Looking for Port Canaveral parking during your cruise? The good news is that you’ll have plenty of choice across all price ranges.

 Port Canaveral Official Parking

 Parking at the port is by far the most convenient.
 Parking lots and garages are next to each cruise terminal, making for a very short walk to check-in.
 For that convenience, however, you will pay a higher price — $17 per day, including both the day of arrival and departure.
-If you want to park at the port, simply show up on the day of cruising.

 Parking is payable via credit card.
 Disabled parking is free of charge, if your vehicle has special equipment such as ramps or foot/hand controls, have a Florida Toll Exemption Permit, or have a Florida Disabled Veteran license plate.
 More details are here.